TxGVNN/gxt/README.md

 [![asciicast](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb.png)](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb)

 ## How to install?

 ```
 sudo make
 ```
+Default, the notes will store on ~/.gxt.
+But you can update by `export GXTDIR=new-path` and put `.bashrc` if you want set it is default.

 ## How to use?

 - Add new notes or update notes